OSOceanAcoustics/echodataflow/docs/source/logging/howtolog.md

 Logging in distributed Dask environments presents unique challenges due to each worker spinning up a new Python environment, which can lead to the loss of any logging mechanisms established in the master node.
 To address this, we are considering several approaches:

+### Utilizing Dask Worker Streams for Echoflow Logs
+**Overview**: Configures Dask worker streams to handle echodataflow logs, which can be straightforward if the exact log order is not crucial.

+**Trade-offs**:

+*Pros*: Simplicity in setup, direct integration with Dask, and minimal infrastructure requirements.

+*Cons*: Log order may not be precise, potential difficulty in correlating logs across workers, and less robust compared to centralized solutions.

 ### Centralized Logging with AWS CloudWatch
 **Overview**: This approach centralizes all logs for easy access and analysis.